Electromagnetism in Curved Spacetimes: Coupling of the Doppler and Gravitational Redshifts: Gravitational Redshift

 We can see the well-known gravitational redshift by plotting \eqref{eqn:shift}.
 We assume that $r_2>r_1>2GM$ and that the observer at $r_2$ is not moving.
 Gravitational effects will be strongest close to the mass.
 With appropriate units, we can normalise $2GM = 1$.
 We then look at the region $1<r_1<3/2$, that is $r_2 = 3/2$.
 Since in most physical situations, both source and observer will be far away from the Schwarzschild radius, the effect of the gravitational redshift is negligible, however it is still of interest for purposes of reviewing phenomena arising from the general relativistic formalism.

-Figure \eqref{fig:dopplerplots} asymptotes at $r_1=1$, physically representing the Schwarzschild radius.
-This radius represents the point at which all future-directed non-spacelike curves must go inwards to the mass at the centre.
+Figure \eqref{fig:dopplerplots} is zero at $r_1=1$, which physically represents the Schwarzschild radius.
+This radius is the point at which all future-directed non-spacelike curves must go inwards to the mass at the centre.
+At this point, the frequency is infinitely redshifted, hence no frequency can be observed.
 At $r_1 = r_2 = 3/2$, we find $\nu_{obs}/\nu_{emit} = 1$ as expected.